Nishant-Dwivedi/Nishant-Dwivedi/README.md

 ### Glad to see you here!
-I'm a  self-taught **Javascript** developer who has turned his passion for the language into beautiful User Interfaces made in **ReactJS**.
+I'm a **Javascript** developer who has turned his passion for the language into beautiful User Interfaces made in **ReactJS**.
 I enjoy bringing mock-ups to life and having them exposed to real users.
 I also love creating minimalist user interfaces that are responsive and accessible.